zhousarah/azure-compute-docs/articles/impact-reporting/ViewImpactInsights.md

 ```

 #### [ARG](#tab/arg/)
-To run these queries, go to the Azure Portal [ARG query blade](https://portal.azure.com/#view/HubsExtension/ArgQueryBlade)
+To run these queries, go to the Azure portal [ARG query blade](https://portal.azure.com/#view/HubsExtension/ArgQueryBlade)

 ##### Get all Impact reports that have Insights